ohm-softa/ohm-softa.github.io/07ln-iterator-composite-observer.md

 - databases: inserts, updates, deletes

-# Digression: Android and MVC
+# Digression: JavaFX and MVC

-> Neither MVC or Android are essential to this class.
+> Neither MVC or JavaFX are essential to this class.
-> However, Android is an excellent means to demonstrate design patterns "in the wild," so we use them in the assignments to make them more meaningful and hands-on.
+> However, JavaFX is an excellent means to demonstrate design patterns "in the wild," so we use them in the assignments to make them more meaningful and hands-on.

 See [slides, from #13](/07s-iterator-composite-observer/#3).